Jennifer Dodd Clarke

-Jennifer Susan "Jenny" Dodd Clarke is a British businesswoman and philanthropist.
+Jennifer Susan Dodd Clarke is a British businesswoman and philanthropist.
 She is the director of the Anima Foundation and a cofounder and chief executive of the charity SameYou.
+She was made a member of the Order of the British Empire in 2024 for her charitable service.

 Career

 As of 2020, Dodd Clarke serves as the vice president for marketing at a global management consultancy firm.
 She is the director of The Anima Foundation, a charity focused on helping youth in Ghana.
 She co-founded SameYou, a brain injury recovery charity, with her daughter.
 She serves as the chief executive.
-She was made a Member of the Order of the British Empire during the 2024 New Year Honours for her charity work surrounding brain injuries.
-She was presented with the honour from William, Prince of Wales during a ceremony at Windsor Castle in February 2024.
+She was made a member of the Order of the British Empire during the 2024 New Year Honours for her charity work surrounding brain injuries.
+She was presented with the honour by William, Prince of Wales during a ceremony at Windsor Castle in February 2024.

 Personal life

 Dodd Clarke is married to Peter Roderick "Rick" Clarke, a theatre sound engineer from Wolverhampton.
 Their daughter is actress Emilia Clarke.
 Their son, Bennett, works in the entertainment industry and was part of the camera department for Game of Thrones.